newtontechnologies/beey-dotnet-client/readme.md

 # DotNetClient

-DotNetclient is C# (.NET Core) library to communicate with Beey API.
+DotNetclient is C# (.NET Standard) library to communicate with Beey API.

 ## Usage